Legend-of-Dragoon-Modding/sc-dragoon-modifier/README.md

 Like what you see?
 Send me a tip!
 You can also subscribe to our [YouTube channel](https://www.youtube.com/@legend-of-dragoon).
-We do livestreams every Friday at 9:00 Atlantic Time.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W4HFVW9)

+For more information about modding within Severed Chains https://legendofdragoon.org/modding/

 # Legend of Dragoon Java